AlisonDLovegood/AlisonDLovegood/README.md

 ### Another things about me
 ⚖️ I have experience with teamwork
+&nbsp;
 💸 I have experience with sales
+&nbsp;
 💡 Creativity and initiative
+&nbsp;
-💻 Reasonable knowledge of programming in Java, PHP, Banco de Dados Mysql, HTML, CSS, JavaScript e Laravel
+💻 Reasonable knowledge of programming in Java, PHP, Banco de Dados Mysql, HTML, CSS, JavaScript e Laravel.
 <!--
 **AlisonDLovegood/AlisonDLovegood** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.